Jump to content

 For hikers well-prepared for camping in shoulder season conditions, few things can be more memorable than a trip to the high country to see the larch.
 If you’re able to catch them at peak, with a dusting of snow on the ground and blue skies overhead, you will likely make a visit to see the larch a yearly pilgrimage.

-Information: Larch trees are common in most subalpine areas of Montana, Idaho, and Washington’s Cascade Mountains (you can find a map of past destinations that we've featured in TrailGroove Magazine at this link).
+Larch trees are common in most subalpine areas of Montana, Idaho, and Washington’s Cascade Mountains (you can find a map of past destinations that we've featured in TrailGroove Magazine at this link).
 They are typically found near treeline and usually begin turning in late September through the middle of October, although this can vary some from year to year depending on conditions.
-Consult guidebooks, ranger stations, and trip reports to get information about where the larch are at and how far along they are in turning when planning your visit.
+Consult hiking guidebooks, ranger stations, and trip reports to get information about where the larch are at and how far along they are in turning when planning your visit.
+Once you hit the road, a Delorme Atlas for the state you're visiting can help get you to and from the trailhead and find other potential larch viewing destinations.

 • Like 2